zypA13510/librespeed/doc.md

 `example-singleServer-full.html` and `example-multipleServers-full.html` both contain a privacy policy for the service: you MUST read it, change it if necessary, and add your email address for data deletion requests. __Failure to comply with GDPR regulations can get you in serious trouble.__

 ### Multiple servers, PHP
-The speedtest can automatically choose between multiple test points and use the one with the lowest ping in a list.
+The speed test can automatically choose between multiple test points and use the one with the lowest ping in a list.

-Note that this is an advanced use case and it is recommended that you already know how to use the speedtest with a single server.
+Note that this is an advanced use case and it is recommended that you already know how to use the speed test with a single server.

 We must distinguish 2 types of servers:
 * __Frontend server__: hosts the UI, the JS files, and optionally telemetry and results sharing stuff.
 You only need 1 of these, and this is the server that your clients will first connect to.